astropy/photutils/docs/user_guide/aperture.rst

 Masking Neighboring Sources with a Segmentation Image
 -----------------------------------------------------

-When apertures contain flux from neighboring sources, that contamination can be masked or corrected using a segmentation image (see :ref:`image_segmentation`).
+When apertures contain flux from neighboring sources, that contamination can be masked or corrected using a segmentation image (see :ref:`Image Segmentation <image_segmentation>`).
 A segmentation image is an integer image with the same shape as the data, where background pixels have a value of 0 and sources are labeled with positive integers.

-The behavior is controlled by the ``aperture_mask_method`` keyword, which accepts one of four values:
+The behavior is controlled by the ``mask_method`` keyword, which accepts one of four values:

 * ``'none'`` (default):
   The segmentation image is ignored and all pixels within the aperture